lostdemeter/truthspace_lcm/README.md

 # TruthSpace LCM

-**Geometric Language Model** - A conversational AI using fully geometric language understanding with holographic templates and semantic quaternions.
-No training, no neural networks, no hard-coded linguistic rules - just geometry.
+**Geometric Language Model** - A modular, interpretable AI system using geometric transformations.
+No training, no neural networks - just composable gear chains and quaternion geometry.

 ## Philosophy

 > *"All semantic operations are geometric operations in concept space."*
-> *"ENCODE = DECODE - they are the same operation in opposite directions, like φ and 1/φ."*
-> *"Two quaternions: one for meaning, one for expression.
-Together they span the space of language."*
+> *"Each gear is a dimension - swap in/out at runtime."*
+> *"Corpus is knowledge, gears are reasoning - separate what from how."*

-This system demonstrates that **pure geometry can replace trained neural networks** for language understanding.
+This system demonstrates that **pure geometry can replace trained neural networks** for language understanding AND data transformation.
 The key insights:

-- **Position** encodes semantic role (subject at 0, verb at 0.5, object at 1)
-- **Frequency** distinguishes content words from function words (Zipf's law)
-- **Parallel structure** reveals morphological relationships ("I love.
-I loved." → love ≡ loved)
+- **Gear Chains** - Composable transformation units that can be swapped at runtime
-- **Quaternions** encode semantic features (100% analogy accuracy)
+- **Quaternions** - 4D rotation encoding for parameters and semantic features
+- **Domain Agnostic** - Same architecture works for NLP, data pipelines, and more
+- **Interpretable** - Every transformation is explicit and debuggable

 ## Features

+### Gear Chain System (NEW)
+- **Modular Gears** - Composable transformation units (Role, Action, Tense, Validation, etc.)
+- **Domain Agnostic** - Same architecture for NLP chat AND data transformation pipelines
+- **Runtime Flexibility** - Swap gears, change tenses, adjust ratios on the fly
+- **Error Correction** - 71 irregular verb rules, 40 spelling corrections, pattern-based fixes
+- **Corpus Tools** - Pruning, correction, and reinforcement learning for knowledge bases

 ### Core Geometric Features
 - **Geometric Stop Word Detection** - No hard-coded lists; emerges from semantic role absence
-- **Position-Based Frame Extraction** - Semantic roles assigned by position bands [0, 0.33), [0.33, 0.66), [0.66, 1]
+- **Position-Based Frame Extraction** - Semantic roles assigned by position bands
 - **Geometric Morphology** - Verb equivalence learned from parallel structures (109 clusters)
-- **Geometric Conjugation** - Output generation learned from the same parallel structures
 - **Holographic Template Projection** - Dynamic templates via interference patterns
 - **Semantic Quaternions** - 4D concept encoding with 100% analogy accuracy